hughdbrown/curious_quoran/README.md

 ### Why is this more sophisticated than a search engine?

-You might wonder why this is worth the trouble of aggregation and lexical analysis when it seems like a Google search could yield similar results.
+You might wonder why this is worth the trouble of aggregation and lexical analysis when it seems like a Google search could yield similar results ADD HERE etc etc

 In tapping into Quora discourse, this tool leverages a user history not easily conveyed in a phrase plugging into a search engine.

 #### Feature engineering: the secret sauce

-Creativity in feature engineering is the crux of this project: once a document is tranformed into vector space with TF-IDF weighting, need to "magnify" latent interests so that cosine similarity will yield optimal results.
+Creativity in feature engineering is the crux of this project: once a document is tranformed into vector space with TF-IDF weighting, need to "magnify" latent interests so that cosine similarity will yield optimal results. etc etc fix me add stuff here

-Preventing overfitting to
+Preventing overfitting to documents of a certain length etc etc etc

 Also needed to perform regularization (dividing by the L2 norm of TF-IDF vectors) to eliminate bias toward longer documents with more words.